Sakshi725744/quarantine_blues/README.md

 A new take on the blues. <br>
-QB is an app that emphasises that you are not alone during this pandemic. <br> And now anything and everything you may need from hacks, home remedies to live Covid updates is now just a click of a button away.
+QB is an app that emphasises that you are not alone during this pandemic. <br> And now anything and everything you may need from hacks, home remedies to live Covid updates is just a click away.

 ## UI :
 Our acrostic on ‘Blues’